markh-de/KiVar/README.md

 It is not allowed to provide only a sparse set of definitions for each Assignment element (Content or Property), unless [Stand-In](#stand-in-choice) or [Default](#default-choice) Choice definitions are provided to fill the undefined parts.
 Sparse definitions are forbidden as they would lead to inconsistent states when switching Choices.

-In short, assignments must be done for **either none or all** Choices.
+In short, Assignments must be done for **either none or all** Choices.

 > [!NOTE]
 > The KiVar rule processor will notify you with an error if sparse definitions are detected.